microsoft/FluidFramework/packages/framework/last-edited/README.md

 # Last Edited Tracker

-A tracker that tracks the last edit to a document, such as the client who last edited the document and the time it happened.
+LastEditedTracker tracks the last edit to a document, such as the client who last edited the document and the time it happened.

 It has to be created by passing a `SummarizableObject`:
 ```